Singletons for Simpletons: Revisiting Windowed Backoff using Chernoff Bounds: Introduction

 \subsection{Related Work}

+A preliminary version of this work appeared in the proceedings of the $10^{\mbox{ th}}$ {\it International Conference on Fun with Algorithms (FUN 2020)} under the topic of interest {\defn{FUN with simplification of algorithms}}.
+Here, we include our full proofs, further simplify parts of the analysis, and provide an expanded exposition.

 Several prior results address dependencies and their relevance to Chernoff bounds and load-balancing in various balls-in-bins scenarios.
-In terms of backoff, the literature is vast.
+In terms of analyzing backoff algorithms, the literature is vast.
 In both cases, we summarize closely-related works.

 {\bf Dependencies, Chernoff Bounds, \& Ball-in-Bins.} Backoff is closely-related to balls-and-bins problems~\cite{AzarBrKa99,ColeFrMa98,RichaMi01,Vocking03}, where balls and bins correspond to packets and slots, respectively.
 Balls-in-bins analysis often arises in problems of load balancing (for examples, see~\cite{BerenbrinkCzEg12,BerenbrinkCzSt06,BerenbrinkKhSa13}).
 Dubhashi and Ranjan~\cite{dubhashi:negative} prove that the occupancy numbers --- random variables $N_i$ denoting the number of balls that fall into bin $i$ --- are negatively associated.
 This result is used by Lenzen and Wattenhofer~\cite{lenzen:tight} use it to prove negative association for the random variables that correspond to {\underline {at most}} $k\geq 0$ balls.
 Czumaj and Stemann~\cite{czumaj:randomized} examine the maximum load in bins under an adaptive process where each ball is placed into a bin with minimum load of those sampled prior to placement.
-Negative association of the occupancy numbers is important to this analysis.

 Finally, Dubhashi and Ranjan~\cite{dubhashi:negative} also show that Chernoff bounds remain applicable when the corresponding indicator random variables that are negatively associated.
 The same result is presented in Dubhashi and Panconesi~\cite{dubhashi:concentration}.

+{\bf Backoff Algorithms.} As summarized in Section~\ref{sec:intro}, for a batch of $n$ packets, a generic backoff algorithm executes over windows.
+For every window, each packet that has not yet succeeded selects a single slot uniformly at random in which to send.
+If the packet succeeds, then it leaves the system; otherwise, the failed packet waits for the next window to begin and repeats this process.
+Backoff algorithms differ in the way that they change their window size, and we further details in Section~\ref{sec:describe-backoff}.

-{\bf Backoff Algorithms.} Many early results on backoff are given in the context of statistical queuing-theory (see~\cite{hastad:analysis,GoodmanGrMaMa88,RaghavanUp99,GOLDBERG1999232,hastad:analysis,goldberg:contention}) where a common assumption is that packet-arrival times are Poisson distributed.
+Many early results on backoff are given in the context of statistical queuing-theory (see~\cite{hastad:analysis,GoodmanGrMaMa88,RaghavanUp99,GOLDBERG1999232,hastad:analysis,goldberg:contention}) where a common assumption is that packet-arrival times are Poisson distributed.